aremzy03/incel-e-sign-web-app/README.md

 #### Document Constraints

 **File Type Restrictions:**
+- PDF (`.pdf`) accepted as-is
-- Only PDF files are accepted
+- Word files (`.doc`, `.docx`) accepted and auto-converted to PDF on upload
-- File extension must be `.pdf`
-- Content-Type should be `application/pdf`
+- Converted PDFs are stored; subsequent workflows operate on the PDF

 **Size Limitations:**
 - Maximum file size: 20MB
 - Files larger than 20MB will be rejected with a 400 error

+**LibreOffice Dependency:**
+- LibreOffice is required for Word document conversion
+- The `soffice` command must be available on the system PATH
+- Install LibreOffice using the instructions in the Setup section
+- Word uploads will fail with clear error messages if LibreOffice is not available

 **Ownership & Access:**
 - Users can only see and manage their own documents